KDE/kweathercore/README.md

-# LibKWeather
+# KWeatherCore

 ## Introduction
 Get weather forecast and alerts anywhere on the earth easy.
-LibKWeather provides you a highly abstracted library for things related to weather.
+KWeatherCore provides you a highly abstracted library for things related to weather.

 Features:
 * Get local weather forecast.